wireapp/wire-ios/README.md

 For licensing information, see the attached LICENSE file and the list of third-party licenses at [wire.com/legal/licenses/](https://wire.com/legal/licenses/).

-#wire-ios-images
+# wire-ios-images

 This framework is part of Wire iOS SyncEngine.
-Visit [iOS SyncEngine repository](http://github.com/wireapp/zmessaging-cocoa) for an overview of the architecture.
+Additional documentation is available in the [Wire iOS wiki](https://github.com/wireapp/wire-ios/wiki).

 wire-ios-images helps us perform rotation and scaling of images.

-###How to build
+## How to build

 This framework is using Carthage to manage its dependencies.
 To pull the dependencies binaries, `run carthage bootstrap --platform ios`.